 Jennifer received her B.A. in English Literature and Communication Arts from Madonna University and her M.A. in creative writing and folklore from Wayne State University.
 Jennifer has worked as an adjunct professor at various universities including Wayne State University and Madonna University, but really enjoys the opportunity to work one-on-one with students that the Writing Center allows.
 When Jennifer isn’t at the Writing Center, she can be found reading, kayaking, quilting, and leading Girl Scouts.

 Sister Joan, a Bernardine Franciscan Sister, earned her B.A. in English and Secondary Education, at Alvernia University and M.A. in Religious Studies at Aquinas College.
 With years of experience as an English teacher and later as a professional writing tutor at Madonna University, Sister has supported university students in their process of improving their writing skills across the curriculum.
 Her outside interests include reading, camping, playing cards, walking, and enjoying nature.

-Isabelle is a sophomore majoring in Early Childhood Education and plans to become an elementary school teacher.
+Isabelle is a senior majoring in Early Childhood Education and plans to become an elementary school teacher.
 She grew up in Farmington and graduated from Farmington High School.
 In addition to being a peer tutor, Isabelle loves playing violin in the string ensemble, and she is a member of the Early Childhood Club and of Madonna Pen.
-In her free time, she loves crocheting, reading fiction, and spending time with her family and two dachshunds, Ruby and Luna.
+In her free time, she loves crocheting, reading fiction, and spending time with her family and two dachshunds, Luna and Lanie.

 Rakiya is an Business Administration & Pre-Law major.
 She plans to attend Detroit Mercy of Law school fall 2024.
 Rakiya graduated from Ferndale High School .
 She loves to watch movies, play with her cats, and go on adventures on her free time.